 Providing specific critique of candidate responses that suggests alternative responses, prior to submission for official scoring

-If a video part of the APA, telling candidates which to select for submission Uploading candidate APA responses (written responses video entries) on public access social media websites
+If a video or other types of media are part of the APA, telling candidates which recordings (evidence) to select for submission Uploading candidate APA responses (written responses, video, or other media entries) on public access social media websites

 2(b) The program provides candidates with timely feedback on formative assessments and experiences preparatory to the APA.
 The feedback includes information relative to candidate demonstration of competency on the domains of the CAPEs.